Yankee Doodle: Early versions

 The sheet music which accompanies these lyrics reads, "The Words to be Sung through the Nose, & in the West Country drawl & dialect."
-The tune also appeared in 1762 in one of United States first comic operas The Disappointment, with bawdy lyrics about the search for Blackbeard's buried treasure by a team from Philadelphia.
+The tune also appeared in 1762 in The Disappointment, a comic ballad opera from Pennsylvania colony, with bawdy lyrics about the search for Blackbeard's buried treasure by a team from Philadelphia.
 An alternate verse that the British are said to have marched to is attributed to an incident involving Thomas Ditson of Billerica, Massachusetts.
-Ditson attempted to purchase a Brown Bess musket from a British soldier in the 47th Regiment of Foot in Boston in March 1775; after a group of the soldier's comrades spotted the transaction as it was occurring, they tarred and feathered Ditson in order to prevent any such illegal purchases from happening in the future.
-Ditson eventually managed to secure a musket and fought at the Battles of Lexington and Concord.
+In March 1775, Ditson attempted to illegally buy the Brown Bess musket of a soldier of the 47th Regiment of Foot in Boston; after a group of the soldier's comrades spotted the transaction as it was occurring, they tarred and feathered Ditson in order to prevent any such purchases from happening in the future.
+Ditson eventually managed to acquire a musket and fought at the Battles of Lexington and Concord.
 For this reason, the town of Billerica is called the home of "Yankee Doodle":